Lab Members

 I am a PhD student in the Social Psychology Program at Purdue University, working with Dr. Arriaga.
 My research interests lie within the realm of close relationships, specifically attachment orientation theory and the factors that enhance attachment security.
 In my free time, I enjoy cooking, traveling, and finding good local cuisine.

 I am a PhD student in Social Psychology at Purdue University, continuing my work with Dr. Arriaga from my undergraduate degree.
-I joined the ARCC lab in the Spring of 2023 as a research assitant, and I also developed an indepdent project.
-Since I joined the ARCC lab, I’ve been fascinated by digitally mediated partner aggression, which was the focus of my undergraduate honors thesis.
-Outside of school, I’m very musically inclined and love to sing and play guitar.
+I joined the ARCC lab in the Spring of 2023 as a research assistant, and I also developed an undergraduate honors project under Dr. Arriaga.
+Since I joined the ARCC lab, I’ve been fascinated by the outcomes of digitally mediated partner aggression, especially in comparison to aggression that occurs in other contexts.
+Outside of school, I love to read every book I can get my hands on, watercolor paint, and play guitar.

 Rachel Florkiewicz, Graduate Student